pawl/nightmare_forms/README.md

 In your browser:
 1. Visit: http://127.0.0.1:8000/

-## Ways To Implement The Complicated Forms
+## Ways To Implement The Complicated Form

 ### Method 1: Server-Side Form